 What About Checked Luggage?

 Therefore, feel free to stock up on whiskey in Scotland or wine in France if you don’t mind packing it away for the return flight.
-You may want to consider using a locked, hard-sided container to avoid any breaking or spilling, though.
+You may want to consider using a locked, hard-sided container to avoid breaking or spilling.

 See Related: How Early Should I Arrive at the Airport?